 Calisthenic training involves any exercises performed using no added weight, and is commonly referred to as body-weight training.
-Calisthenic training can be done as a stand-alone routine, or programmed into any weight loss, bodybuilding or fitness workout.
-It has many benefits and is convenient, and it can be tailored to suit beginner, intermediate or advanced trainees.
+This type of training can be done as a stand-alone routine or programmed into any weight loss, bodybuilding or fitness workout.
+Calisthenics benefits include convenience and the fact that it can be tailored to suit beginner, intermediate or advanced trainees.

 How to Plan Calisthenic Training